finalclass/final-modules/README.md

 ### HTML

-Every *.html file in the module's src directory will be placed in moduleName.html.js file as a variable.
+Every \*.html file in the module's src directory will be placed in moduleName.html.js file as a variable.
  For example, to content of the application.html file is inside of a variable: `app.html.application`, content of a footer.html is inside of a `core.html.footer` variable.

 ### Stylus

-Every *.styl file found in the module's src directory will be compiled with stylus (with nib plugin) and merged into one moduleName.css file with the coresponding map file.
+Every \*.styl file found in the module's src directory will be compiled with stylus (with nib plugin) and merged into one moduleName.css file with the coresponding map file.

+### Watching TypeScript

+The `*:watch:ts` tasks are watching only the tasks of a particular module but when the change occures their run a compilation of every module that is dependent upon the changed module.
+FinalModules resolves dependencies using [dependency-resolver](https://www.npmjs.org/package/dependency-resolver "dependency-resolver") node package.

 ## Usage